arahmoun2002/dl-forgetting/README.md

 ## **How to Run the Project**
 1. Clone the repository and navigate to the project directory.
-2. Use the commands listed in the `run.sh` script to execute experiments:
+2. Copy past the command you want, they are listed in the `run.sh` script.
+Then run the selected command in the terminal.